-The timeline feature is a software option, which requires the license code 112 being installed.
+The timeline feature is a software option that requires the license code 112 being installed, and is therefore only available on XT3 and XT2+ chassis.
 For more information on the required license key, contact the Support or Sales team.

 The timeline feature allows you to insert audio and/or video content from the record train or from a clip into any position of the timeline, on individual tracks of the timeline.